 On 1 March 2017 technical changes were made to the way some BBC TV and radio channels are broadcast in the Scottish Borders.
 A wideband aerial is now recommended to receive Freeview services from the Selkirk transmitter.

-Further work will take place in the islands and highlands of Scotland in 2017.
+Further work also took place in the islands and highlands of Scotland in 2017.
 Visit our TV changes page for more information.

 Any viewers with questions about Freeview reception can contact the Freeview Advice Line on 03456 505050.